ippontech/blog-usa/posts/process-csvs-from-amazon-s3-using-apache-flink-jhipster-and-kubernetes.md

 ## Prerequisites

 I decided to use [minikube](https://minikube.sigs.k8s.io/docs/start/) for my local Kubernetes cluster but you can also use a Cloud service like [Amazon EKS](https://aws.amazon.com/eks/) or [GKE](https://cloud.google.com/kubernetes-engine).
-Make sure to have your `kubectl` all configured to interact with your cluster correctly.
-In case of any issues, you can follow the instructions from the [Flink's website](https://ci.apache.org/projects/flink/flink-docs-release-1.12/deployment/resource-providers/standalone/kubernetes.html#starting-a-kubernetes-cluster-session-mode).
+Make sure to have your `kubectl` configured to interact with your cluster correctly.
+In case of any issues, you can follow the instructions from the [Flink website](https://ci.apache.org/projects/flink/flink-docs-release-1.12/deployment/resource-providers/standalone/kubernetes.html#starting-a-kubernetes-cluster-session-mode).

 ## Deployment